 - 4.5.
 Mount the disconnect switch to the structure using the hardware indicated by the Operating Mechanism drawing (see Table 1 for torque spec). - 4.6.
-The Mounting Positions and Proper Blade Openings are shown in Figure 10.
+The Mounting Position and Proper Blade Opening are shown in Figure 10.

-Figure 10: Proper Mounting Positions
+Figure 10: Proper Mounting Position

 4.6.1.
-Conventional blade open positions are shown in Figure 10.
-The EV-2H switch will be shipped with one of these blade open angles unless another angle is specified.
+The EV-2H's conventional blade open position and angle is shown in Figure 10.
 Slight changes to the blade fully open angles are easily made in the field.
 Simply adjust the open position stop bolt on the blade carrier assembly shown in Figure 11, and then readjust the stop located at the bottom of the rotating insulator to match the blade angle.